BdR76/CSVLint/extra/readme.md

 ### generate_colors.py ###

-Python script to determine the optimal colors for syntax highlighting, by determining a color sequence where each color is as different as possible from the next, see the [results here](https://github.com/BdR76/CSVLint/tree/master/extra/generate_colors.png)
+Python script to determine the syntax highlighting colors.
+The script determines color sequences where there won't be columns with similar colors next to each other (red/orange or blue/cyan).
+The script selects a color sequence where each color is as different as possible from the next.
+This makes it easier to distinguish columns and also makes it more accessible for people who are color blind.
+See the [results here](https://github.com/BdR76/CSVLint/tree/master/extra/generate_colors.png).

 Note: Technically the CSV Lint plugin can use max 31 different column colors.
 However, for 16 or more colors the script starts generating very similar